Dquinonez/NewsSearchApp/README.md

 # News Search App

-React app that uses the [NewsAPI](https://newsapi.org/) to search news by term and sort by: relevancy, popularity and published At.
+Is a React app that uses the [NewsAPI](https://newsapi.org/) to search news by term and sort by: relevancy, popularity and published At.

 The app shows 10 articles at a time and include a "Previous" and "Next" buttons to move between pages.